I will introduce how to use the data_locks table to check useful locks in MySQL 8

 LOCK_MODE

-There are other types and modes of locking available; the official documentation please refer to
+There are other types and modes of locking available; please refer to the official documentation for details

 LOCK_STATUS